DigiBP/Team-Ricola/README.md

 1. Billing Information: The customer's full name, address and e-mail are collected and saved in variables.
 2. Current Date: The current date is saved in a variable so the billing date and due date can later be calculated correctly.
-3. POST Request to Camunda: A POST request is made to the URL "https://digibp.herokuapp.com/engine-rest/process-definition/key/Process_0g7objr/tenant-id/MI18/submit-form", which starts a new process instance of the deployed BPMN model.
+3. POST Request to Camunda: A POST request is made to the URL "https://digibp.herokuapp.com/engine-rest/process-definition/key/Process_0g7objr/tenant-id/MI18/submit-form", which starts a new process instance of the already deployed process definition.
 All the necessary variables for the process are included in the body of the request.

 ### Process Instance in Camunda
 <img src="https://github.com/DigiBP/Team-Ricola/assets/60508037/c2c12ffa-d526-4892-84f4-f12bb8312472" alt="alt text" width="50%">